Bvanderwolf/BWolfPackages/Assets/BWolf/Utilities/PlayerProgression/README.md

 an array of ActiveQuests which can be retreived to display and an event to provide callbacks for when a quest has been completed.

+## Dependencies

+This package makes use of the following packages:
+- SingletonBehaviours
+- FileStorage

+## Download

 The UnityPackage can be downloaded here: https://drive.google.com/file/d/1CLyNduqJDfh1h6d6Cj6L1l-H1AuGyWcs/view?usp=sharing